awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 1. Enabling partition filtering for the table\.

-### Creating a Partition Index<a name="glue-best-practices-partition-index-creating"></a>
+### Creating a partition index<a name="glue-best-practices-partition-index-creating"></a>

-For steps on creating a partition index in AWS Glue, see [Working with Partition Indexes](https://docs.aws.amazon.com/glue/latest/dg/partition-indexes.html) in the AWS Glue Developer Guide\.
-For the limitations on partition indexes in AWS Glue, see the [About Partition Indexes](https://docs.aws.amazon.com/glue/latest/dg/partition-indexes.html#partition-index-1) section on that page\.
+For steps on creating a partition index in AWS Glue, see [Working with partition indexes](https://docs.aws.amazon.com/glue/latest/dg/partition-indexes.html) in the AWS Glue Developer Guide\.
+For the limitations on partition indexes in AWS Glue, see the [About partition indexes](https://docs.aws.amazon.com/glue/latest/dg/partition-indexes.html#partition-index-1) section on that page\.

-### Enabling Partition Filtering<a name="glue-best-practices-partition-filtering-enabling"></a>
+### Enabling partition filtering<a name="glue-best-practices-partition-filtering-enabling"></a>

 To enable partition filtering for the table, you must set a new table property in AWS Glue\.
-For steps on how to set table properties in AWS Glue, refer to the [Setting up Partition Projection](https://docs.aws.amazon.com/athena/latest/ug/partition-projection-setting-up.html) page\.
+For steps on how to set table properties in AWS Glue, refer to the [Setting up partition projection](https://docs.aws.amazon.com/athena/latest/ug/partition-projection-setting-up.html) page\.
 When you edit the table details in AWS Glue, add the following key\-value pair to the **Table properties** section:
 + For **Key**, add `partition_filtering.enabled`
 + For **Value**, add `true`